Developer-Mike/obsidian-advanced-canvas/README.md

     *   Flip the selected nodes and the respective edges horizontally or vertically
 *   `Advanced Canvas: Swap nodes`
     *   Swap two selected nodes with each other (x, y and width, height will be swapped)
+*   `Advanced Canvas: Copy wikilink to node`
+    *   Copy the wikilink to the selected node to the clipboard
 </details>

 ## Node Styles